Google Glass: Privacy concerns

 Concerns were also raised in regard to the privacy and security of Glass users in the event that the device is stolen or lost, an issue that was raised by a US congressional committee.
 As part of its response to the committee, Google stated that a locking system for the device is in development.
 Google also reminded users that Glass can be remotely reset.
 Police in various states have also warned Glass wearers to watch out for muggers and street robbers.

 Lisa A. Goldstein, a freelance journalist who was born deaf, tested the product on behalf of people with disabilities and published a review on August 6, 2013.
 In her review, Goldstein states that Google Glass does not accommodate hearing aids and is not suitable for people who cannot understand speech.
 Goldstein also explained the limited options for customer support, as telephone contact was her only means of communication.

 Several facilities have banned the use of Google Glass before its release to the general public, citing concerns over potential privacy-violating capabilities.
 Other facilities, such as Las Vegas casinos, banned Google Glass, citing their desire to comply with Nevada state law and common gaming regulations that ban the use of recording devices near gambling areas.
-On October 29, 2014, the Motion Picture Association of America (MPAA) and the National Association of Theatre Owners (NATO) announced a ban on wearable technology including Google Glass, placing it under the same rules as mobile phones and video cameras.
+On October 29, 2014, the Motion Picture Association of America and the National Association of Theatre Owners announced a ban on wearable technology including Google Glass, placing it under the same rules as mobile phones and video cameras.

 There have also been concerns over potential eye pain caused by users new to Glass.
 These concerns were validated by Google's optometry advisor Dr. Eli Peli of Harvard, though he later partly backtracked due to the controversy that ensued from his remarks.

 Concerns have been raised by cyber forensics experts at the University of Massachusetts who have developed a way to steal smartphone and tablet passwords using Google Glass.
 The specialists developed a software program that uses Google Glass to track finger shadows as someone types in their password.
 Their program then converts the touchpoints into the keys they were touching, allowing them to catch the passcodes.

-Another concern regarding the camera application raises controversy to privacy.
-Some people are concerned about how the product has the capability of recording during events such as conversations.
+Another concern regarding the camera application raises controversy over personal privacy.
+Some people are concerned that the product can record conversations.
 The device sets off a light to indicate that it is recording but many speculate that there will be an app to disable this.

-Users have been derisively referred to as "Glassholes".
+The name "Glassholes" has been derisively given to users who "constantly interact with their Glass, ignoring the outside world".